MoonHyuk/Problem-Solving-Tester/Readme.md

 # How to use
 1. Edit `.env` to your preferred language
 2. Write your code in `src/main.*`
-3. Set inputs and outputs in `io/` (There may be multiple inputs and outputs.
+3. Set inputs and outputs in `io/` (There can be multiple inputs and outputs.
 However, the paired input and output must have the same file name.)
 4. Run `docker-compose up`

 ## Supported Languages